 - They also guide the developers while developing the project and decision-making.

 - They are the source of information to the developers, software, users, and stakeholders.

-- They help in improving the overall business by innovating new Information Technology( IT) solutions.
+- They help improve the overall business by innovating new Information Technology( IT) solutions.

 Qualifications required for 261111 ICT Business Analyst

-As mentioned in the ANZSCO, any desired applicants must confirm the ICT Business Analyst qualifications requirement.
+As mentioned in the ANZSCO, any desired applicants must confirm the ICT Business Analyst qualification requirement.

-In the RPL report, the applicants must explain their roles and responsibilities as an ICT Business Analyst.
-Also, they mention how your education qualification helps you achieve goals.
+In the RPL report, the applicants must explain their roles and responsibilities as ICT Business Analysts.
+Also, they mention how your education helps you achieve goals.